truenas/documentation/content/References/BitsOrBytes.md

 It comes down to math and the actual equivalent of 2^10^ which nearly equals 1000 but is actually 1024.
 Most people accept kilo to represent 1000.
 As the computer industry grew and change, the measurements of capacity grew along with it making gigabyte and terabyte more common and available but these are not based on binary trees.
-ICE developed a standard to address the discrepency between binary arithmetic and decimal arithmetic.
+IEC developed a standard to address the discrepency between binary arithmetic and decimal arithmetic.
 While most people understand megabyte to represent a million, computer manufacturers use megabyte to mean 2^20^ or 1,048,576 bytes when discussing memory but use 1,000,000 bytes when talking about computer storage.
 This can lead to confusion in the consumer mind when trying to sort out available capacity in their computer systems.